 Sources: 1) PeopleSoft query TGM_oEPOo19D_PO_SPEND_BY_DATE; 2) BOR_OPOo19D_PO_LIST_BY_BU_DTL; 3) PO queries for Georgia Institute of Technology, Georgia State University, and Augusta University; and 4) PO data provided by the University of Georgia.

-Eighteen of these POs were related to a solicitation or posting on the Georgia Procurement Registry (GPR).
-These events should have resulted in 18 state entity contracts POs.
+Six of these POs were related to a solicitation or posting on the Georgia Procurement Registry (GPR).
+These events should have resulted in four state entity contracts POs and two sole source POs.